materialsproject/pymatgen/README.md

 1. Clone the repo.
 2. Install the necessary python libraries.
-3. (Recommended) Add pymatgen to your PYTHONPATH.
+3. (Recommended) Add pymatgen to your PYTHONPATH or use python setup.py develop.
 4. (Recommended for developers) Copy hooks from the example-hooks directory into the .git/hooks/ directory in your local repo.